root-project/web/manual/first_steps_with_root/index.md

    false
 {% endhighlight %}

-Calling a function from a ROOT class like `TMath::Pi`.
+Calling a function from a ROOT class like `TMath::Pi`:
 {% highlight C++ %}
    root [3] Math::Pi()
    3.1415927